Pike

 How do I get ETH for gas fees?

-• When supplying and repaying assets, gas fees are paid in ETH for Ethereum, Optimism, Arbitrum, and Base.
+When supplying and repaying assets, gas fees are paid in ETH for Ethereum, Optimism, Arbitrum, and Base.
 When borrowing and withdrawing, gas fees are paid in ETH on Base.
-Users can use the Portal Token bridge to bridge ETH.
+Users can use the to bridge ETH.